7 Interest-Bearing Accounts To Consider

 Traditional Savings Account

-The plain vanilla savings account is a good starting place to make your deposits.
+The plain-vanilla savings account is a good starting point for making your deposits.
 The national interest rate for these savings accounts was not very exciting to earn interest when the Fed brought down its fed funds rate to 0.0%-0.25%.
-When inflation rates soared to 9.2%, the Fed raised its interest rates to over 5.5% in July 2023.
-The Fed is now reversing its policy, slowing its interest rates.
-That will push down bank interest-bearing account rates from 4% currently .
+When inflation rates soared to 9.2% in 2022, the Fed raised its interest rates to over 5.5% in July 2023.
+The Fed is now reversing its policy by cutting its interest rates to 3.50% to 3.75%.
+High-yield savings bank top interest-bearing account rates are over 4% to 5% in 2026, but likely will come down as the Fed continues to cut rates later in the year.

-You can link your savings account to your checking account to transfer funds, pay bills, and have a place for liquidity purposes.
-Some consumers may prefer to have their savings and checking accounts at different locations to slow down their spending habits.
+You can link your savings account to your checking account to transfer funds, pay bills, and provide liquidity.
+Some consumers may prefer to keep their savings and checking accounts at different locations to slow their spending.

-Think of your savings accounts for your short-term money needs because they provide the lowest interest rates compared to other bank products.
+Think of your savings accounts for short-term money needs because they offer the lowest interest rates among bank products.

-Typically, the high-yield savings accounts earn higher interest rates than the traditional savings rate.
-NerdWallet pegs the latest national APY for the high yield savings account at closer to 5%.
+Typically, the high-yield savings accounts earn higher interest rates than the traditional savings accounts.
+NerdWallet pegs the latest national APY for high-yield savings accounts at 4% plus.

 Emergency Funds

 These accounts are excellent for establishing an emergency fund for unexpected expenses.
-They are readily accessible, liquid but you will want to be sure, so check the details.
-Besides an emergency account, these accounts help save a down payment for a home, car, or vacation planning.
+They are readily accessible and liquid, but you will want to be sure, so check the details.
+Besides an emergency account, these accounts help save for a down payment on a home, a car, or a vacation.

 Money Market Account ( MMA)